iifl-logo

 ICRA Ltd Share Price Management Discussions

 ICRA is well placed to benefit from each of the opportunities stated above, given its competitive strengths and strategic initiatives.
-We believe that your Companys competitive strengths primarily includes demonstrated track record of its ratings, experienced talent pool, , strong brand recognition, rich and diverse client profiles, in addition to your Companys close association with the Moodys Group.
+We believe that your Companys competitive strengths include a proven track record in ratings, a highly experienced talent pool, advanced analytical capabilities, strong brand recognition, diverse client profiles, a robust governance structure, and close association with the Moody?s Group.

 Threats